German Authorities Worry Neo-Nazi Movement Is Gaining In Popularity

 POGGIOLI: That's not ridiculous at all, according to nearby shop owners.
 After Tonsberg opened in February, they joined forces to try to shut it down, as has been done successfully against some Tonsberg branches in other German cities.

-Mr. TOBIAS CUTHNER (Gallery owner, Berlin, Germany): The store, which doesn't look like a Nazi fashion store, but in the end, it is.
+TOBIAS CUTHNER: The store, which doesn't look like a Nazi fashion store, but in the end, it is.

 POGGIOLI: Tobias Cuthner(ph) runs the gallery next door.
 He says Tonsberg apparel is coded.
 The Nordic symbols were dear to the Nazis in the 1930s, and now neo-Nazis, Cuthner says, no longer feel they're on the fringes.